 - The price inflation assumption was decreased from 2.50 percent to 2.25 percent. - The payroll growth assumption was decreased from 3.25 percent to 3.00 percent. - Assumed salary increase rates were changed as recommended in the June 30, 2019 experience study.
 The net effect is assumed rates that average 0.25 percent less than previous rates. - Assumed rates of retirement were changed as recommended in the June 30, 2019 experience study.
 The changes result in more unreduced (normal) retirements and slightly fewer Rule of 90 and early retirements. - Assumed rates of termination were changed as recommended in the June 30, 2019 experience study.
 The new rates are based on service and are generally lower than the previous rates for year 2-5 and slightly higher thereafter. - Assumed rates of disability were changed as recommended in the June 30, 2019 experience study.
 The change results in fewer predicted disability retirements for males and females. - The base mortality table for healthy annuitants and employees was changed from the RP-2014 table to the Pub-2010 General Mortality table, with adjustments.
 The base mortality table for disabled annuitants was changed from the RP-2014 disabled annuitant mortality table to the PUB-2010 General/Teacher disabled annuitant mortality table, with adjustments. - The mortality improvement scale was changed from Scale MP-2018 to Scale MP-2019. - The assumed spouse age difference was changed from two years older for females to one year older. - The assumed number of married male new retirees electing the 100.00 percent Joint & Survivor option changed from 35.00 percent to 45.00 percent.
 The assumed number of married female new retirees electing the 100.00 percent Joint & Survivor option changed from 15.00 percent to 30.00 percent.
-The corresponding number of married new retirees electing the Life annuity option was adjusted accordingly. - 2019 The mortality projection scale was changed from MP-2017 to MP-2018. - 2018 The mortality projection scale was changed from MP-2015 to MP-2017.
-The assumed benefit increase was changed from 1.00 percent per year through 2044 and 2.50 percent per year thereafter to 1.25 percent per year. - 2017 The Combined Service Annuity (CSA) loads were changed from 0.80 percent for active members and 60.00 percent for vested and non-vested deferred members.
-The revised CSA loads are now 0.00 percent for active member liability, 15.00 percent for vested deferred member liability and 3.00 percent for non-vested deferred member liability.
-The assumed post-retirement benefit increase rate was changed from 1.00 percent per year for all years to 1.00 percent per year through 2044 and 2.50 percent per year thereafter. - 2016 The assumed post-retirement benefit increase rate was changed from 1.00 percent per year through 2035 and 2.50 percent per year thereafter to 1.00 percent per year for all future years.
-The assumed investment return was changed from 7.90 percent to 7.50 percent.
-The single discount rate was changed from 7.90 percent to 7.50 percent.
-Other assumptions were changed pursuant to the experience study dated June 30, 2015.
-The assumed future salary increases, payroll growth and inflation were decreased by 0.25 percent to 3.25 percent for payroll growth and 2.50 percent for inflation. - 2015 The assumed post-retirement benefit increase rate was changed from 1.00 percent per year through 2030 and 2.50 percent per year thereafter to 1.00 percent per year through 2035 and 2.50 percent per year thereafter.
+The corresponding number of married new retirees electing the Life annuity option was adjusted accordingly.

+2019 - The mortality projection scale was changed from MP-2017 to MP-2018.

+2018 - The mortality projection scale was changed from MP-2015 to MP-2017.
+The assumed benefit increase was changed from 1.00 percent per year through 2044 and 2.50 percent per year thereafter to 1.25 percent per year.

-CARVER SOIL AND WATER CONSERVATION DISTRICT NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION (CONTINUED) DECEMBER 31, 2021
+CARVER SOIL AND WATER CONSERVATION DISTRICT NOTES TO THE REQUIRED SUPPLEMENTARY INFORMATION (CONTINUED) DECEMBER 31, 2022

-NOTE 1 - CHANGES IN SIGNIFICANT PLAN PROVISIONS, ACTUARIAL METHODS, AND ACTUARIAL ASSUMPTIONS (CONTINUED)
+NOTE 1 - DEFINED BENEFIT PENSION PLAN - CHANGES IN ACTUARIAL METHODS AND ACTUARIAL ASSUMPTIONS (CONTINUED)